Nespresso Troubleshooting: How To Solve Common Problems

 So, it’s as easy as filling up your coffee mug with boiling water, waiting for thirty seconds, and then dumping it out.

-Descaling your Nespresso machine is a bit more involved.
+Descaling your Nespresso coffee machine is a bit more involved.

 I would recommend following Nespresso’s instructions for how to descale your exact machine.